 Classic Carrot Cake with Pineapple and Cream Cheese Frosting

 Some recipes have stories behind them, while others don’t.
-This recipe is sitting on my pile of “recipes to make one day” for some time now.
+This recipe has been sitting on my pile of “recipes to make one day” for some time now.

 It is one of these recipes that are shared among friends.
 Therefore I am not able to give credit to someone specifically.

-When I told my daughter that I was putting this recipe on the blog, she told me that when she turned 30, one of our family friends in Romania made it for her, and she liked it very much.
+When I told my daughter that I was putting this recipe on the blog, she said that when she turned 30, one of our family friends in Romania made it for her, and she liked it very much.

 If you’re planning to make this recipe, know that it has my daughter’s seal of approval. 🙂

-What I liked about this recipe is the simplicity of it.
+What I liked about this recipe was its simplicity.

-There are recipes of carrot cakes out there made with all kinds of ingredients that add sweetness and moisture to the cake.
+Carrot cakes are made with all kinds of ingredients that add sweetness and moisture to the cake.
 However, from all the versions I have tried so far, this one with pineapple is my favorite.